Shanfan/shanfanhuang.com/README.md

 You can preview the production build with `npm run preview`.

+## Deploying
+When you import a Git repository to Vercel, each commit or pull request (on supported Git providers) automatically triggers a new deployment.
+See: https://vercel.com/docs/deployments

 ## Speed Insights

 Check [Speed Insights](https://vercel.com/docs/concepts/speed-insights) by navigating to Vercel's dashboard, clicking on the 'Speed Insights' tab, and enabling the product.